- Fall 2019: March 1, 2019

 - Successful applicants to this program come with a set of professional and educational experiences that “set the stage” for learning.
 OUR GOAL is that your learning in the certificate program will advance your own career goals and will contribute to the learning of your students and to peer faculty members at your school.
 Describe your professional and educational expertise that you bring with you to the STEM Certificate at Texas A&M University and your goals that you will have achieved when you are finished.
 (1000 word limit)

 - In dealing with humans we all experience time commitment issues and barriers we need to recognize, plan for and address.
-Describe your barriers to participating in a certificate program where you will participate in two graduate level courses during the first summer and two courses during the falls semester and how you will overcome each.
+Describe your barriers to participating in a certificate program where you will participate in two graduate level courses during the first summer and two courses during the fall semester and how you will overcome each.
 (1000 word limit)

 - Three letters of recommendation should be submitted to the Applicant Information System (AIS) portal.